-Developments which produce an increase in the amount of stormwater runoff will be required to construct storm water management facilities.
-The design engineer shall submit detailed engineering calculations and plans to the Baldwin County Engineer including historical runoff, developed runoff, developed runoff with detention/retention, stormwater facility details, method of discharge, and other information as required for review.
+Developments which produce an increase in the amount of stormwater runoff will be required to construct stormwater management facilities.
+The Design Engineer shall submit detailed engineering calculations and plans to the Baldwin County Engineer including historical runoff, developed runoff, developed runoff with detention/retention, stormwater facility details, method of discharge, and other information as required for review.
 Post development release rates shall not exceed pre-development rates.

-The developer and design engineer shall also include the method of maintenance for the detention/retention pond after the development is completed.
-Retention/Detention facilities shall be owned, operated, and maintained by development entities and shall not be accepted for maintenance by the Baldwin County Commission.
+The Developer and Design Engineer shall also include the method of operation and maintenance (an O&M Plan) for the stormwater management facilities and all LID methods with the Final Plat application detention/retention pond after the development is completed.
+Retention/detention facilities shall be owned, operated, and maintained by development entities and shall not be accepted for maintenance by the Baldwin County Commission.
 Provisions shall be made to address 100-year storm events to ensure that retention/detention facilities survive such events.

-The County has begun a series of studies to gain an understanding of how land use changes affect the entire watershed, not just the adjacent property.
+The County has begun a series of studies to better understand how land use changes affect the entire watershed, not just the adjacent property.
 The County has completed studies of the Fish River watershed, Magnolia River watershed, and Wolf Bay watershed.
 Any development which is proposed within the area of these watershed studies shall be subject to additional guidelines and requirements applicable to such area as shown in Section 5.12.2(d).
 Maps of these watersheds are attached to these regulations and marked as Appendix 5.
-As studies are completed for additional watersheds in Baldwin County, those areas shall become subject to the additional requirements imposed by this chapter.
+As studies are completed for additional watersheds in Baldwin County, those areas shall be subject to the additional requirements imposed by this chapter.